 Fanarelia Guerrero López has an active career as a piano pedagogue, soloist, and chamber musician.
-She has showcased her talent as a soloist in various states across the United States,
+She has showcased her talent as a soloist in various states across the United States, Nicaragua and Costa Rica.

-She has been invited to different national and international conferences such as the National Conference on Keyboard Pedagogy (NCKP), MTNA National Conference, MTNA Collegiate Symposium, La Frontera International Piano Conference, the Costa Rica Pianists Symposium,
+She has been invited to present at various national and international conferences such as the National Conference on Keyboard Pedagogy (NCKP), MTNA National Conference, MTNA Collegiate Symposium, La Frontera International Piano Conference, the Costa Rica Pianists Symposium, and the Palm Beach Atlantic University Hispanic Heritage Festival.

-Master's degree in Piano Performance from Texas State University.
+Dr. Fanarelia Guerrero L. embarked on her piano journey in her home country of Nicaragua.
+She holds a Bachelor's degree in Piano Performance from the University of Costa Rica and a Master's degree in Piano Performance from Texas State University.
 She earned her DMA in Piano Pedagogy from the University of South Carolina, where she served as the President of the MTNA-USC chapter for two years, earning co-recipient of the 2023 MTNA Collegiate Chapter of the Year.
-She serves as NCKP conference committee member for South America and the Iberian peninsula at the Frances Clark Center and as coordinator of the International Engagement program at the Frances Clark Center.

 For over three decades, pianist Luis Sanchez has maintained an active career as soloist, collaborative artist, and teacher.
 He has appeared in concerts in the United States, South America, Europe, and Asia.
 He is currently Professor of Piano and Director of Keyboard Studies at Texas A&M University-Commerce.
 Dr. Sanchez joined the Steinway Artist Roster in 2012.
 In May 2021, he joined the Frances Clark Center for Piano Pedagogy as Director of International Initiatives.